kubernetes/ingress-nginx/ISSUE_TRIAGE.md

 Who and When?
 * Basically everyone who wants to contribute can do the mentioned steps at any time.

-### Issue Priorization
+### Issue Prioritization
-For all issues, where all neccessary information is available thus triage is accepted, we need to do some priorization:
+For all issues, where all necessary information is available thus triage is accepted, we need to do some prioritization:

 * Go through all issues with label [`triage-accepted`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+is%3Aissue+label%3Atriage%2Faccepted+).
 * Add appropriate priority label: `priority/backlog`, `priority/critical-urgent`, `priority/awaiting-more-evidence`, `priority/important-longterm`, `priority/important-soon` or `good first issue`